John Alderdice, Baron Alderdice: Political career in Northern Ireland

 The Alliance Party was formed in 1970 as an alternative to sectarian politics.
-Alderdice was on the executive committee of the party between 1984 and 1998, chair of the policy committee between 1985 and 1987 and the party vice-chair in 1987, before becoming the party leader ahead of the 1987 general election.
+Alderdice was on the executive committee of the party between 1984 and 1998, chair of the policy committee between 1985 and 1987 and the party vice-chair in 1987, before becoming the party leader after the 1987 general election.
 He contested Belfast East for the party in 1987 and 1992.
 He received 32.1% of the vote in 1987, the highest percentage achieved by Alliance in an individual seat in a Westminster election until Naomi Long's historic victory for the party in Belfast East in the 2010 general election.
 In 1988, in Alliance's keynote post-Anglo Irish Agreement document, "Governing with Consent", Alderdice called for a devolved power-sharing government based on a voluntary coalition elected by a qualified majority vote.
 Throughout the late 1980s and early 1990s, Alliance's vote across Northern Ireland stabilised at between 6% and 8%.

 Alderdice once again contested Belfast East in the 1992 general election.
 He led the Alliance delegation to the Forum for Peace and Reconciliation at Dublin Castle and the Northern Ireland multiparty talks, and was a member of the Northern Ireland Forum.

-Alderdice was willing to talk with Sinn Féin, after the IRA called a ceasefire in 1994, when many in the unionist community regarded such discussions as unacceptable.
+Alderdice was willing to talk with Sinn Féin after the IRA called a ceasefire in 1994, when many in the unionist community regarded such discussions as unacceptable.

 He was elected to the Northern Ireland Assembly for Belfast East in 1998 and became the assembly's first speaker, serving until 2004.
 Mo Mowlam said that Alderdice's "political and parliamentary experience mean that he is well suited to carry out this role".
 Alderdice was a member of Belfast City Council from 1989 until 1997 representing the Victoria constituency.
 He resigned as party leader in 1998 to take the position of Speaker.
 He was a member of the Independent Monitoring Commission from 2004 to 2011.